zengdard/gguf_model_with_cpp_and_python/README.md

 # LlamaTranslator

 LlamaTranslator is a Python library that uses the Llama model to perform text translations.
 It offers individual and batch translation capabilities, as well as the ability to process entire books.
+Source From llama.c .

 ## Features